Order Checkerboard Targets Online Read More

 We calculate camera parameters using known 3D points (Xw, Yw, Zw) with their respective pixel locations (u,v) on the image while calibrating.

-We take images of the checkerboard pattern with known dimensions from multiple different orientations.
+We take images of the pattern with known dimensions from multiple different orientations.
 With the world coordinate system attached to the checker board and all corner points lying on a plane, we can randomly select Zw for each point to be zero.

 Given the equal spacing of points on a checkerboard, we can quickly determine each 3D point coordinate by picking a reference point (0, 0) and getting the remaining points with respect to it.

-Another way to approach this is by keeping your camera fixed while adjusting the checkerboard pattern to take images from multiple orientations.
+Another way to approach this is by keeping your camera fixed while adjusting the pattern to take images from multiple orientations.

 The algorithm involves iteration and therefore needs specification of the criteria for termination.

-The last calibration step involves passing 3D points in the world coordinate system with their 2D locations across all images to the calibrateCamera method of OpenCV.
+The last checkerboard calibration step involves passing 3D points in the world coordinate system with their 2D locations across all images to the calibrateCamera method of OpenCV.
 The implementation relies on Zhengyou Zhang's article.
 Its Mathematics is quite challenging and needs some basics in linear algebra.

-Below is calibrateCamera's syntax:
+Below is calibrateCamera's syntax example:

 So what are their differences?

-A separation process keeps quads of a particular size organized in an orderly grid structure with dimensions similar to user-specified requirements.
+A pixel separation process keeps quads of a particular size organized in an orderly grid structure with dimensions similar to user-specified requirements.

 The whole chessboard needs to be visible in OpenCV for all images for it to get detected.
 This makes it challenging to attain details about the farthest ends of images.
-These areas are vital for attaining particulars since they properly restrict the lens distortion model.
+These image areas are vital for attaining particulars since they properly restrict the lens distortion model.

-Upon the checkerboard's detection, you can perform subpixel refinement to determine saddle points with accuracy.
+Upon the checkerboard's detection, you can perform subpixel refinement to detect saddle points with accuracy.
 This uses similar gray values of pixels in a particular corner position.
 Moreover, it is more accurate than what you get with integer pixel positions.

-For checkerboard targets to be rotation-invariant, columns should be an odd number while rows even or vice versa.
+For calibration targets to be rotation-invariant, columns should be an odd number while rows even or vice versa.
 If, for example, both rows and columns are odd, you get a rotation ambiguity of 180-degrees.

-When calibrating a single camera, rotation ambiguity is not a big deal.
+With calibration of a single camera, rotation ambiguity is not a big deal.
 However, during stereo calibration (two or more cameras), the same is unacceptable.

 For this reason, information from an image's periphery can get included.
 Consequently, it ensures the validity of the fitted lens model in those sections of the image.